 If you pace most of your runs at a moderate effort, you will likely struggle to maintain a higher mileage.
 Slow down and run easy.
 You can define easy either subjectively (comfortable enough to carry on a conversation) or objectively (65-79% of max heart rate or ~70-80% of your 10K race pace).
 Easy effort facilitates both aerobic development and recovery.
 If you struggle to run a certain mileage, you may be running too many of your miles at too high of an effort.

-Even beyond doing most of your runs easy, intensity matters in determining mileage.
+When you are training for a race, intensity distribution throughout the week matters in determining mileage.
 Training load is a balance of intensity and volume.
 To keep the training scales in balance, you do not want to push your training load beyond what you can recover from.

 The more intensity you run, the fewer miles per week you will run as well.
-This approach is practiced even at the elite level; elite 5K runners run fewer miles per week than elite marathoners.
-On a recreational level, a runner training for 5Ks and 10Ks will generally run a lower weekly mileage (with more demanding of workouts) than a runner training for a marathon or a 50K.
+This approach is practiced even at the elite level.
+Generally, elite track runners run fewer miles per week than elite marathoners.
+On a recreational level, a runner training for 5Ks and 10Ks will generally run a lower weekly mileage than a runner training for a marathon or a 50K.
+The more intense the workouts, typically the lower the weekly mileage.
 (That is not to say that speed-focused runners should only run low mileage; they will still benefit from aerobic development.)

 Instead, think about what you can maintain consistently.
 Consistently means throughout the majority of the year; you will have lower mileage for recovery and higher mileage in the eight weeks to twelve weeks of specific training for a race.
 If you can maintain 40 miles per week consistently, that goes much farther for improvement than big weeks of 60 miles followed by months of burnout or injury.